timothyde/fortnite-map/README.md

 npm run dev
 ```

-Before running a production build, you might want to update env.js accordingly
+Before running a production build, you might need to update env.js accordingly

 Create a production build and start a server at http://localhost:3000 via